 Once you understand more of what your listeners will gravitate to, you will know how to structure your songs.

 With that in mind, let’s take a look at some of the common song structures you will find in popular music.
-This will help when learning how to write a song!
+This will help when learning how to write!

-This structure is probably one of the most popular structures.
+This structure is probably one of the most popular.